swiggy-2022-bootcamp/batch-3/Final_Project/readme.md

 The app is a functional, backend-only, implementation of the Stackoverflow website and as the name suggests, it allows the user to ask, answer and vote.

+## Required Actions

+- The application should have option to login to system.
+- The application should allow to register.
+- The application should allow to ask a question.
+- The application should allow the user to answer the question.
+- The application should show answers for the particular question

 ## Features